Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Task-oriented Dialogue Systems

-Retrieval-based methods are rare in task-oriented systems for the insufficiency of data to cover all possible responses.
+Retrieval-based methods are rare in task-oriented systems for the insufficiency of candidate entries to cover all possible responses which usually involve specific knowledge from external knowledge-base.
 However,~\cite{henderson2019training} argued that in some situations not relating with specific knowledge facts, retrieval-based methods were more precise and effective.
 They first pretrained the response selection model on general domain corpora and then finetuned on small target domain data.
 Experiments on six datasets from different domains proved the effectiveness of the pretrained response selection model. \cite{lu2019constructing} constructed Spatio-temporal context features to facilitate response selection, and achieved significant improvements on the Ubuntu IRC dataset.